-To help us to report on whether the care is safe, effective and compassionate and whether the service is well led, we will look for evidence against the following indicators.
+To help us to report on whether the care is safe, effective, compassionate and well led, we will look for evidence against the following indicators.

 Is care safe?

 Avoiding and preventing harm to service users from the care, treatment and support that is intended to help them.